jdixie/Tracker-Camera/AndroidAppDesign.md

 * Joshua Dixie

 ### Description
-Android application that tracks a desired tennis player while communicating with the Rasberry Pi for device rotation.
+Android application that tracks a desired tennis player while communicating with a Rasberry Pi for device rotation.

 ## System Architecture
 ### Model View Controller